-Implementation Status Deviations from Promotion Item Yes No Abstract Explanation "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons corporate human rights policies or statements.4.
+Implementation Status Deviations from Promotion Item Yes No Abstract Explanation "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and Reasons 4.
 The procedures for dealing with the interested parties are disclosed when human rights violations are involved.
 (2) Does the company have reasonable employee benefit measures (including salaries, leave, and other benefits), and do business performance or results reflect on employee salaries?
-V (2) The Company has established management rules such as "Regulations Governing Performance Appraisal", "Regulations Governing Employee Rewards and Punishments", "Training Management Regulations", "Attendance Management Regulations", "Regulations Governing Employee Compensation", "Regulations Governing Employee Compensation", "Regulations Governing Employee Handbook" to appropriately reflect the performance or results of operations in the compensation of employees.
-The Company shall set aside a maximum of 20% and a minimum of 8% of the Company's pre-tax profit as employees and/or employees of affiliated companies) if the Company has pre-tax profit for the year as specified in the Articles of Incorporation.
+V (2) The Company has established management rules such as "Regulations Governing Performance Appraisal", "Regulations Governing Employee Rewards and Punishments", "Training Management Regulations", "Attendance Management Regulations", "Regulations Governing Employee Compensation", "Regulations Governing Employee Benefits and Services" and "Employee Handbook" to appropriately reflect the performance or results of operations in the compensation of employees.
+The Company shall set aside a maximum of 20% and a minimum of 8% of the Company's pre-tax profit as employee compensation (including the Company's employees and/or employees of affiliated companies) if the Company has pre-tax profit for the year as specified in the Articles of Incorporation.
 None.
 (3) Does the company provide a healthy and safe working environment and organize training on health and safety for its employees on a regular basis?
 V (3) The Company values workplace safety and aims to minimize employee and contractor injuries, creating a safe and healthy working environment.
 1. Identify risks, conduct occupational safety and health testings for each position, and provide necessary safety equipment.
 2. Provide essential health and emergency facilities with the aim of reducing factors that pose risks to employee safety and health, preventing occupational accidents.
 3. Provide regular safety and health education and training, as well as annual health checkups, to all employees.
 4. Conduct regular safety drills at each position.
 5. Prepare sufficient fire-fighting equipment and conduct regular fire drills.
 There were no occupational accidents or fire disasters in the Company in 2023.
 None.
 (4) Does the company provide its employees with effective career development and training sessions?
-V (4) The Company has arranged suitable development plans for different types of employees to improve the ability and experience of our employees, and maintain our long-term competitive advantage.
-100% of our employees have received corresponding education and training as follows: 1.
-For new graduates/new employees (including part-time and contracted employees), the Company provides on-the-job training and basic work skills training 2.
-For current employees, the Company provides both technical and managerial paths with reference to their career planning and development direction, and further design vocational training according to their stage, which is based on the framework of "basic None.
+V None.